What is the Interactivity System?

 Climbing animations work automatically.
 When a player grabs a climbable surface, the networked animation system detects the climbing state and transitions the avatar to a climbing animation.
 When the player detaches, the avatar returns to its normal state.
 This happens for all connected players without any event wiring.

-The player prefab ships with a U3DAvatarAnimationController component that manages all eight core animation states (idle, walking, running, jumping, crouching, flying, swimming, and climbing).
-Each state maps to a slot in the AvatarAnimationSet asset assigned in the Inspector.
-The default set includes a generic climbing animation that works for most humanoid avatars.
+The player prefab ships with a U3D Networked Animator component that drives all eight core animation states (idle, walking, running, jumping, crouching, flying, swimming, and climbing).
+It reads the player controller's movement state every frame and writes Animator parameters that propagate to all connected players automatically.
+The shipped U3DAnimatorController asset includes generic animations that work for most humanoid avatars.

 When to Customize

-• Stylized avatars: A cartoon character might need an exaggerated scramble animation instead of the default realistic climb
+- Stylized avatars: A cartoon character might need exaggerated motion instead of the default realistic animations

-• Themed experiences: A horror game might use a slow, tense climbing motion while an action game uses a fast athletic one
+- Themed experiences: A horror game might use slow, tense motion across the board while an action game uses fast athletic movement

-• Multiple avatar options: If your experience offers avatar selection, each AvatarAnimationSet can have a different climbing clip suited to that character
+- Multiple avatar options: If your experience offers avatar selection, each can have its own duplicate controller with animations suited to that character

 Using Events for Non-Avatar Responses